Basically all robot learning systems today (December, 2025) are pure

 Using real-world data avoids any sim to real gap, the same reason we were animated to do BC to begin with.
 However, learning to improve directly from your own policy rollouts has a number of hurdles.

-downweight relatively bad ones.
+actions and downweight relatively bad ones.
 To know if an action was

 relatively good or not, we need to answer counterfactuals; as